Mean field limits of co-evolutionary signed heterogeneous networks: Introduction

 \subsection{Organization of this paper}

 We first provide necessary preliminaries on measure theory to introduce MDEs in Section~\ref{sect-preliminaries}.
 Next, we propose a generalized co-evolutionary Kuramoto model and investigate its well-posedness in Section~\ref{sect-characteristic}.
-We construct a generalized Vlasov equation in Section~\ref{sect-Vlasov}, and address the approximation of the solutions to the generalized Vlasov equation in Section~\ref{sect-th-approx}.
-To demonstrate the applicability of the main results, we provide three examples in Section~\ref{sect-example}.
-Proofs of the main results are given in Section~\ref{sect-proof}.
-A brief discussion together with some outlook is provided in Section~\ref{sect-discussion}.
+We construct a generalized Vlasov equation and study the well-posedness of this equation in Section~\ref{sect-Vlasov}, and address the approximation of its solutions in Section~\ref{sect-th-approx}.
+To demonstrate the applicability of the main results, we provide {a simple example} in Section~\ref{sect-example}.
+Proofs of the main results are given in Section~\ref{sect-proof}. {Further in-depth discussions on limitations and extensions of the results and the approach of this paper together with some outlooks including other types of evolutionary network models are provided in Section~\ref{sect-discussion}.}